Analyzing Transformers in Embedding Space: Example Cases

-Below we show value-output pairs from different heads of GPT-2 Medium.
-For each head, we show the 50 pairs with largest value in the $e \times e$ transition matrix.
+Below we show output-value pairs from different heads of GPT-2 medium.
+For each head, we show the 50 pairs with the largest values in the $e \times e$ transition matrix.
 There are 384 attention heads in GPT-2 medium from which we manually choose a subset.
-Throughout the section some lists were marked with asterisks indicating the way this particular list was created: \begin{itemize} \item[*] - pairs of the form $(x, x)$ were excluded from the list
+Throughout the section some lists are marked with asterisks indicating the way this particular list was created: \begin{itemize} \item[*] - pairs of the form $(x, x)$ were excluded from the list \item[**] - pairs where both items are present in the corpus (we use IMDB training set). \end{itemize}